-The Rose F. Kennedy Intellectual and Developmental Disabilities Research Center (RFK IDDRC) announces the availability of Pilot and Feasibility Awards (up to $25,000 annually-per award) for both basic science and translational projects that involve intellectual and developmental disabilities (IDDs).
+The Rose F. Kennedy Intellectual and Developmental Disabilities Research Center (RFK IDDRC) announces the availability of 2016 IDDRC Pilot and Feasibility awards (up to $20,000 annually per award) for both basic science and translational projects that involve intellectual and developmental disabilities (IDDs).
 The awarded funds are intended to enable new and established investigators to generate preliminary data in order to successfully apply for extramural funding for their project.
 Pilot and feasibility funds are not intended to support or supplement ongoing IDD research programs.
 Eligible applicants must hold the rank of instructor or higher at the time of the award.
-We anticipate making four (4) awards this year.

 - New investigators with interests in IDD research.
 Meritorious applications from new investigators will receive priority for funding.